 - Full-House Termite Bait Stations: Termite baiting systems costs the most over time as they require a professional pest technician to check them regularly, yet they are better suited for some types of homes.
 For more information, visit our Termite Baiting Systems page.

-Whatever option you choose, you will need to find a reliable pest control company who uses quality chemicals and products.
+Whatever option is best for you, you will need to find a reliable pest control company who uses quality chemicals and products.
 Beware of ‘cheap’ termite treatments as they just don’t do the job properly.

 Here’s a rundown of the approximate costs you’ll need to lay aside for each of our custom termite treatments.